Skip to main content

 • Use stable identifiers derived from StoryRun and StepRun identity for idempotency keys.

-• Preserve the original trigger token at the event source and reuse it for retries so replays resolve to the same StoryRun.
+• Preserve the original trigger identity at the event source and reuse it for retries so replays resolve to the same StoryTrigger and StoryRun.

 Recommended pattern: